What Do I Need to Know Before I Apply?

 Final High School Transcripts

-The UW Academy staff will verify that all admission requirements have been satisfied, and the offer of admission can withdrawn if important discrepancies are discovered.
+The UW Academy staff will verify that all admission requirements have been satisfied, and the offer of admission can be withdrawn if important discrepancies are discovered.